easybuilders/easybuild-tutorial/docs/2021-lust/slurm_jobs.md

 ### Differences on cluster workernodes

-Sometimes the configuration of the login nodes and cluster workernodes is slightly different, and you may need to take this into account in your EasyBuild configuration.
+Sometimes the resources available on the login nodes and cluster workernodes are slightly different, and you may need to take this into account in your EasyBuild configuration.

-For example, plenty of disk space may be available in the `/tmp` temporary filesystem on login node, while the workernodes require you to use a different location for temporary files and directories.
+For example, plenty of disk space may be available in the `/tmp` temporary filesystem on a login node, while the workernodes require you to use a different location for temporary files and directories.
 As a result, you may need to slightly change your EasyBuild configuration when submitting installations as jobs, to avoid that they fail almost instantly due to a lack of disk space.

-Keep in mind that the active EasyBuild configuration is passed down into the submitted jobs, so any configuration that is done on the workernodes may not have any effect.
+Keep in mind that the active EasyBuild configuration is passed down into the submitted jobs, so any configuration that is present on the workernodes may not have any effect.

-For example, if you commonly use `/tmp/$USER` for build directories on a login node, you may need to tweak that when submitting jobs:
+For example, if you commonly use `/tmp/$USER` for build directories on a login node, you may need to tweak that when submitting jobs to use a different location:

 ```shell
 # EasByuild is configured to use /tmp/$USER on the login node